Argentina

 Argentina completed its TNA in 2013.
 As a result, several project proposals planned by relevant government agencies have been launched and used in drawing up the NDC.

-Also building on the TNA, funds have been granted to implement an Integral Management Plan for the Lujan River Basin.
+Building on the TNA, funds have also been granted to implement an Integral Management Plan for the Lujan River Basin.
 The project’s goals are to prevent flooding along the Basin, as well as managing and moderating the flows of water.
 This will thus increase the population’s resilience in the face of extreme climate events.

 Argentina’s TNA contributes to the following Sustainable Development Goals: